GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

    seno = sin(x);                     % *yy*
-   xyz  = [x seno seno];              % Duplicate *yy* so that it can be colored cpt  = gmt('makecpt -T-1/1/0.1');  % Create a CPT gmt('psxy -R-3.2/3.2/-1.1/1.1 -JX12c -Sc0.1c -C -P -Ba > seno.ps', cpt, xyz)
+   xyz  = [x seno seno];              % Duplicate *yy* so that it can be colored cpt  = gmt('makecpt -T-1/1/0.1');  % Create a CPT gmt('psxy -R-3.2/3.2/-1.1/1.1 -JX12c -Sc0.1c -C -P -Ba > seno.ps', xyz, cpt)

-The poin here is that we had to give *cpt, xyz* and not *xyz, cpt* (which would error) because input data associated with an option letter **always comes first** and has to respect the corresponding options order in command string.
+The point here is that we had to give *xyz, cpt* and not *cpt, xyz* (which would error) because optional input data associated with an option letter **always comes after the required input**.

 To plot text strings we send in the input data wrapped in a cell array.
 Example: